 server_process.start()

-Pipecat does not currently support locally instantiated models and requires them to follow the OpenAI compatible format.
+Pipecat currently doesn’t support locally instantiated models and requires them to follow the OpenAI compatible format.
 Therefore we run the vLLM server locally on our instance in a background process.
 We monitor the background process to make sure it launched successfully since there seems to be a bug with rapidly starting multiple vLLM instances.
 If it doesn’t launch correctly, we wait 5 seconds before trying again.
 We set the environment variable for OUTLINES_CACHE_DIR, this has to do with a disk I/O bug in outlines that vLLM uses.
-Github issue is here
+GitHub issue is here

 Note, we are running the vLLM server on port 5000 (8000 is automatically used by Cerebrium) and we set the download directory of the model so that subsequent cold starts can be much quicker.